Why America is Not a Democracy but Instead a Republic:

 It’s important that America is not a democracy.
 That fact, one that is more important than almost anything else, is what has led to the survival of our nation.
 The Founding Fathers understood its importance, hence why it and the topic of majority power are so heavily discussed in both The Federalist Papers and The Anti-Federalist Papers; whether they were Federalists or Anti-Federalists, early Americans understood that a pure democracy was not acceptable.

-Modern Americans need to relearn that fact and start defending America’s republican nature.
+Modern Americans need to relearn that fact and start defending America’s republican nature, an aspect of our nation that great men like Jefferson were quite fond of.
 That nature is what ensures that our rights are respected no matter the party in power, which is something that all Americans should agree on.

 By: Gen Z Conservative